padrino/padrino-docs/blog/2016-05-09-padrino-0-13-2-project-flag-bug-fixes-and-component-upgrades.md

  * Project only has `padrino-core` and `padrino-gen` listed as dependencies in the Gemfile.
  * `Padrino::Mailer` and `Padrino::Helpers` are not registered or referenced in the project.
- * Automatically sets `:renderer`, `:scripts`, and `:stylesheet` to `none` in .components.
+ * Automatically sets `:renderer`, `:scripts`, and `:stylesheet` to `none` in .components. t
 You can see more about this in [pull request #1921](https://github.com/padrino/padrino-framework/issues/1921).
-Thanks to "@ujifgc":https://github.com/ujifgc for implementing this.
+Thanks to [@ujifgc](https://github.com/ujifgc for implementing this).

 ## Minimize ActiveSupport Dependence